AbdullahAli2005/Data-Structures-and-Algorithms-in-Dart/Linked List/README.md

 2. **Circular Linked List (CLL)**:
    Similar to SLL, but the last node points back to the first node, forming a circular structure.

+3. **Doubly Linked List (DLL)**: Each node contains references to both the next and the previous nodes.

 ---